-Allison Smith has exhibited her work professionally since 1995 throughout the United States and in England, France, Germany, New Zealand, and South Korea.
-She has produced over twenty-five solo exhibitions, installations, performances, and artist-led participatory projects for the San Francisco Museum of Modern Art, Public Art Fund, The Aldrich Contemporary Art Museum, Museum of Contemporary Art Denver, Mildred Lane Kemper Art Museum, Berkeley Art Museum, and Indianapolis Museum of Art, among others.
+Allison Smith has exhibited her work professionally since 1995 throughout the United States and in England, France, Germany, Spain, New Zealand, and South Korea.
+She has produced over twenty-five solo exhibitions, installations, performances, and artist-led participatory projects for the San Francisco Museum of Modern Art, Public Art Fund, The Aldrich Contemporary Art Museum, Museum of Contemporary Art Denver, Mildred Lane Kemper Art Museum, Berkeley Art Museum, The Arts Club of Chicago, and Indianapolis Museum of Art, among others.
 She has exhibited her work in over one hundred group exhibitions at galleries and museums including P.S.1 Contemporary Art Center/ Museum of Modern Art New York, Palais de Tokyo, Massachusetts Museum of Contemporary Art, Contemporary Arts Museum Houston, Andy Warhol Museum, The Mattress Factory, and The Tang Museum.
 Smith has lectured on her work extensively at art schools and research universities in the United States and abroad, as well as at the Museum of Modern Art, the Whitney Museum of American Art, the Metropolitan Museum of Art, SculptureCenter and the Vera List Center for Art and Politics.
-Her work has been featured and reviewed in The New York Times, Artforum, Art in America, Sculpture, on NPR, KQED, and in many other media and scholarly publications.
+Her work has been featured and reviewed in The New York Times, Artforum, Art in America, Sculpture, on NPR, KQED, Art:21, and in many other media and scholarly publications.
 Smith has received generous support from United States Artists, Arts Council England, FOR-SITE Foundation, Creative Work Fund, Foundation for Contemporary Arts, Artadia, and New York Foundation for the Arts.
-Notable residencies include IASPIS (Stockholm, Sweden [upcoming]), the Museum of Modern Art Artists Experiment initiative, the International Studio and Curatorial Program (Brooklyn, New York), Artpace San Antonio (Texas), and Headlands Center for the Arts (Sausalito, California).
+Notable residencies include IASPIS (Stockholm, Sweden [upcoming]), The Carpenter Center for the Visual Arts at Harvard University, the Museum of Modern Art Artists Experiment initiative, the International Studio and Curatorial Program (Brooklyn, New York), Artpace San Antonio (Texas), and Headlands Center for the Arts (Sausalito, California).
 Her work is held in the collections of the Whitney Museum of American Art, Los Angeles County Museum of Art, Saatchi Gallery London and other public and private collections worldwide.
 Smith is represented by Haines Gallery in San Francisco.

 Photo credit Vincent Dillio